Owoscaw/Notes-for-school/Physics/Waves/Refraction, diffraction, and interference.md

 $$\Huge W=\frac{\lambda D}{s}$$
 Where $W$ is fringe spacing, $\lambda$ is wavelength, $D$ is the distance between S2 and F, and $s$ is the slit separation.

-The series of maxima form when the path difference from the two sources (slits) is an integer multiple of the wavelength.
-This is because the two waves are in phase when they superimpose, so their displacements sum to create a more positive wave that appears as a bright spot.
-This is explored further in [[Superposition and stationary waves]].
-Formula for constructive interference:
-$$\Huge |P_{1}\,-P_{2}|=n\lambda$$
-$$\Huge n\in\mathbb{Z}$$
-The series of minima form when the path difference from the two sources is a half integer multiple of the wavelength.
-This is because the two waves are completely out of phase when they superimpose, so their displacements completely cancel each other out.
-This is explored further in [[Superposition and stationary waves]].
-Formula for destructive interference:
-$$\Huge |P_{1}\,-P_{2}|=\frac{(2n-1)\lambda}{2}$$
-$$\Huge n\in\mathbb{Z}$$

-The same phenomenon can be observed with sound waves by placing two coherent speakers a distance away from each other and observing spots where they sound quieter and louder.
-These correspond to constructive and destructive interference of sound waves.

-Young's slit experiment was initally evidence to support that light has wave-like properties and was used to deduce that EM waves exhibit wave-like properties.

 # Diffraction: